 88

 implicit that the variances grouped together in an analysis should arise from a homogeneous population distribution.
-Our results indicate that the classification performance of variance analyses strongly depends dependent on fulfilling this assumption.
+Our results indicated that the classification performance of variance analyses strongly depended on fulfilling this assumption.
 The alternative operationalization we included inspected the range of standard deviations (maxz − minz) instead of the standard deviation of variances (SDz).
 Our alternative approach seemed to be more robust to violations of the homogeneity assumption, but was not preregistered and should be studied further.
-Nonetheless, based on the success of using the dispersion of variances, we recommend to use variance analyses with subgrouping of variances into those that are likely to be from the same population distribution (e.g., based on anchoring condition here) and use the range of standard deviations (maxz − minz ), when variance analyses are applied.
+Nonetheless, based on the success of using the dispersion of variances, we recommend to use variance analyses with subgrouping of variances into those that are likely to be from the same population distribution (e.g., based on anchoring condition in the datasets studied here) and use the range of standard deviations (maxz − minz ), when variance analyses are applied.

-We note that the presented results might be particular to the anchoring effect and not replicable with other effects.
-First, as opposed to many other effects in psychology, many data on the anchoring effect are already available and fabricators may have used these data when fabricating theirs.
-Second, mental fabrication strategies may be dependent on the type of effect or measurement that is being fabricated.
+We note that the presented results might be particular to the anchoring effect and not replicable with other psychological effects.
+First, as opposed to many other effects in psychology, many data on the anchoring effect are already available and fabricators might have used these data when fabricating their data.
+Second, mental fabrication strategies may be dependent on the type of effect or measurements that are being fabricated.
 In the anchoring studies, data needed to be fabricated for numbers that are in the hundreds or thousands.
 Such relatively large values might feel more unintuitive to think about than smaller numbers in the singles or tens that might appear in other research contexts.
-Hence, our results might be better at detecting data fabrication because of this increased lack of intuitiveness.
+Hence, our results might be better at detecting data fabrication because of the type of studies for which data were fabricated are not particularly intuitive.
 Other kinds of studies that are easier for fabricators to think about in terms of fabricating realistic data might prove more difficult to classify.
 For example, we might question how results based on Likert scale items might show different kinds of results from these anchoring studies.

-Results are likely to be incorrect because we used (potentially) dependent fabricated results.
+The results of our XX analyses are likely to be incorrect because we used (potentially) dependent fabricated results.
 More specifically, for the p-value analyses we analyzed the four p-values from (for example) the gender effect across the four fabricated studies for one participant.
 This might have violated the assumption of independence, hence results in biased results of this test.
-This does not affect the results of the effect size inspection nor the variance analyses.
+Neither our analyses of the effect sizes nor our variance analyses suffer from this issue.

 Despite testing various statistical methods to detect data fabrication, we did not test all available statistical methods to detect data fabrication in summary statistics.
-SPRITE (Heathers et al. 2018), GRIM (N. J. L. Brown and Heathers 2016), and GRIMMER (Anaya 2016) are some examples of other statistical methods that test for faulty or fabricated summary statistics (see also Buyse et al. 1999).
+SPRITE (Heathers et al. 2018), GRIM (N. J. L. Brown and Heathers 2016), and GRIMMER (Anaya 2016) are some examples of other statistical methods that test for problematic or fabricated summary statistics (see also Buyse et al. 1999).
 However, these methods were not applicable in the studies we presented, because they require ordinal scale measures.
 It seems that, combined with the question of whether current results of detecting fabricated data replicate in Likert scale studies, validating these other methods would be a fruitful avenue for further research.